jomartin-999/spring-boot-for-vmware-gemfire/documentation/guides/caching-multi-site.md

 information localhost[11235] with localhost[12480]: {20=[localhost[12480]], 10=[localhost[11235]]}.
 ```

-We can reuse the `BootGeodeMultiSiteCachingServerApplication` class to
+We can reuse the `BootGemFireMultiSiteCachingServerApplication` class to
 configure and bootstrap additional clusters (e.g. cluster \#2 in our
 example), simply by varying the configuration.